 *Before you can access UTSA’s student portal called ASAP, you must first activate your myUTSA ID.
 You should have received an email from “myUTSAAccount@utsa.edu” with a link to claim your account.
 Once you have activated your myUTSA ID and passphrase, log in to ASAP, your student services portal, at asap.utsa.edu

 If you’ve decided to opt-out of the CAP program, please notify UT Austin via your UT Austin’s MyStatus portal.

 Your First Year at UTSA

 Students who attend UTSA to fulfill their CAP requirements to transfer to UT Austin will have to attend UTSA for summer, fall and spring.
 Below is what a schedule could look like for a CAP student.
-Please note, CAP students at UTSA must start in either the second summer 5-week term (which starts July 6) or the second summer 4-week term (which starts on July 12).
+Please note, CAP students at UTSA must start in the second summer 5-week term (July 6 – August 9).

 Frequently Asked Questions